 Similarly, dam inundation zones cover significant areas of the county, including the majority of Stockton and many adjacent unincorporated communities, unincorporated areas near Lathrop and Manteca, unincorporated areas to the north and east of Lodi, and unincorporated areas north of Tracy.
 Because of this, 73 percent of the units in residential and commercial areas outside of Mountain House are within the dam inundation zone, including 723 units inventoried for lower-income households, 1,759 units inventoried for moderate-income households, and 234 units inventoried for above moderate-income households.
 Parts of Mountain House Specific Plan neighborhoods L, K, and I are also within the dam inundation zone.
 As with 100-year flood zones, avoiding dam inundation areas for RHNA sites would require avoiding large areas of the county, including many of the areas closest to existing services.
-However, as part of Program 6-3, the County will identify and apply for funds to assist developers of lower-income households to retrofit flood mitigation measures into existing homes, as well as develop a program to distribute these funds when available.
+However, as part of Program 6-3, the County will identify and apply for funds to assist developers of lower-income housing in flood and dam inundation zones to incorporate flood mitigation measures in new buildings, and for lower-income households to retrofit flood mitigation measures into existing homes, as well as develop a program to distribute these funds when available.